SumiSastri/dev-blogs/docs/computer-code/part4-object-oriented-programming.md

  this.age = age;

 }
 }
 ```
-The second sub-class also inherits all the attributes of the parent class with  the super key word.
-You can also add specificity, if you want to for example check if gender is a factor for BMI.
+The second sub-class also inherits all the attributes of the parent class with the `super` key word.
+You can also add specificity, if you want to, for example, check if gender is a factor for BMI.
 ```Java
 package bmicalculator;